boaromayo/Ruinology/README.md

 -------
 - Rooms are randomly generated, ranging from an 8x8 to a 12x12 set of rooms.
 - Items are also randomly scattered in each room.
-- Start in a random place on the maze.
+- Starts in a random place on the maze.

 - No weapons.
 - Get a lot of treasure for a higher score.